ilotoki0804/simplebuilder/README.md

 # simplebuilder

-A simple build script for packages
+A simple build script for PyPI packages hosted on GitHub

 ## Usage

-This project is used and will be used by [WebtoonScraper](https://github.com/ilotoki0804/WebtoonScraper) and many other my packages.
+This project is used and will be used by [WebtoonScraper](https://github.com/ilotoki0804/WebtoonScraper) and many other packages.

 ## Why it was created